jstrait/city-tour/README.md

 Once this is all created, you can move around the city using touch gestures (mobile) or the mouse (desktop).
 Navigation works similar to Google/Apple Maps.
 You can also click the "Take a Tour" button to go on an automatic flight/drive through the city.

-## Local Development

-* `city_tour.html` requires `city_tour.js`, which is a minified and concatenated build of the source files.
-It's not included in this repo.
-You'll need to generate it locally by running `yarn install` (if this is your first build) and then `yarn run build`.
-Open `city_tour.html` in your browser and you should be good to go!
+## Building / Running Locally

+* If first time building, run `yarn install`
+* Run `yarn build-dev`, which will build the app in the `dist/` folder
+* Open `dist/city_tour.html` in your browser (make sure running a local server such as MAMP)
-* To automatically re-build when a source file changes:
+* To automatically rebuild when source files change, run `yarn build-dev --watch` instead

-  * Install the `rb-fsevent` Ruby gem: `gem install rb-fsevent`
-  * Run `ruby build.rb --watch`.
-Each time a file under `/src` changes, `yarn run build` will automatically be run.
-* To run the tests, open `spec/SpecRunner.html` in your browser
+## Building for Production

+* Run `yarn build-prod`
+* `dist/` folder will contain the files that should be deployed to production